Lebanese pound: Devaluation

 On 1 February 2023, Lebanon lowered its official exchange rate for the first time in 25 years, reducing it by 90%.
-Despite this significant change, the local currency remains considerably undervalued compared to its market value.
+Despite this significant change, the local currency remains considerably overvalued compared to its market value.
 A popular saying, "There is no value," is commonly used to refer to the substantial price changes that have characterized daily life since late 2019.
 Ever since, the exchange rate had forked into multiple distinct rates due to Lebanon's banking sector collapse.
 Within six months, five distinct Lebanese pound rates were defined against the US dollar, officially and unofficially.
 They were valued at: